Derghust/flink-blaze-lib/README.md

 ## How to Use

-The Flink Blaze Library for Apache Flink library is currently under development and the official release has not yet been made.
+The Blaze Extension library for Apache Flink library is currently under development and the official release has not yet been made.
 However, you can still leverage the library by cloning the repository and building it locally.